The Tale of Custard the Dragon

 · The poem is composed in stanzas of four lines each rhyming aabb.
 Lot of poetic repetition and beautiful use of poetic devices make it a musical, rhythmic and lyrical in nature.

-· The poem conveys in a very light hearted manner that ‘barking dogs seldom bite’ or ‘thundering clouds seldom bring rain’.
+· It being a tale is a didactic poem.
+It conveys in a very light hearted manner that ‘barking dogs seldom bite’ or ‘thundering clouds seldom bring rain’.

-· The message of the poem is that humble and modest people don’t show but act on time.
+· The message of the poem is that humble and modest people don’t brag, but act on time.

 The poem is a story of a little girl, Belinda who lived in her little white house with her four pets.
 She had a kitten, a mouse, a dog and a dragon.
 She also had little red wagon which is her car.
 The name of the kitten was Ink, mouse was called Blink.
-The dog’s name was Mustard as it was as sharp as mustard.
-The dragon was coward and shy, so Belinda called it Custard.
-Custard had sharp teeth, spikes on its upper body and scales underneath the body and sharp toes.
-The mouth of dragon was like a fireplace and its nose was like a chimney.
+The dog’s name was Mustard because it was as sharp as mustard and yellow like mustard flowers.
+The dragon was coward, lazy, comfort loving and, a shy creature.
+Belinda called it Custard due its soft, sweet and nice nature as it loved peace, rest and comfort, and didn't talk of bravery, violence and fight.
+Custard had sharp teeth, spikes on its upper body and scales underneath the body and sharp toes like daggers.
+The mouth of dragon was like a fireplace and its nose was like a chimney spewing smoke.

-Belinda and her pets bragged highly about their bravery.
-But, Custard didn’t consider himself brave and never boasted about his power.
-He always cried for a nice safe place for himself.
-Belinda and her pets made fun of dragon’s cowardly nature and sarcastically called him ‘Percival’.
+Belinda and her pets bragged highly about their bravery, power and ferocious nature.
+But, Custard didn’t consider himself brave and never boasted about his power and bravery.
+It loved peace, comfort and rest.
+He always wanted a nice safe and cozy place for himself.
+Belinda and her pets made fun of dragon’s cowardly nature and teased him.
+They sarcastically called him ‘Percival’ who was a brave knight in King Arthur's army.
 The car would shake and the house would echo with their laughter.

 One day they all heard an unpleasant sound.
-They cried helplessly as they saw a pirate who entered through a window.
+They all cried helplessly as they saw a pirate entering through a window.
 The pirate had pistols in both his hands and a bright knife held in his teeth.
 His beard was black and one of his legs was wooden.
 It was clear he didn’t mean any good.
+He had come to rob them.

 Seeing the pirate, Belinda was fearful and cried for help.
-All ran away to hide themselves.
-However, Custard came forward and made fearful sounds, twisted his body and attacked the pirate.
-The pirate was surprised and terrified, so he drank little wine and fired two bullets but they did not hit Custard.
+Ink, Blink and Mustard ran away to hide themselves.
+However, Custard came forward and made fearful sounds, twisted his body, hit his tail on the ground and surrounding things and attacked the pirate.
+The pirate was surprised and terrified, so he took his energy drink (drink mixed with rum) out of his pocket and drank it in gulps.
+Then, he fired two bullets but they did not hit Custard.
 Finally, Custard tore him into pieces and ate him.

 Belinda and the pets being happy hugged Custard and danced around him joyfully.
 Not one of them was sad for the pirate.
 However, things didn’t change much even after the incident.
 They continued speaking of their bravery and Custard remained as humble and meek as ever.
 Belinda still lives in her white house with her pets.